How can I get involved?

 What is the process for veterans to be selected for events?

 We are a Community Partner with the James A. Haley VA Hospital’s Adaptive Sports Program.
-We also work with the United States Special Operations Care Coalition.
+We also work with veterans through the United States Special Operations Care Coalition.
 Veterans who are interested will have to register with these two groups.
-Along with these two groups, we work with several other veteran-support agencies to bring in veterans that we can assist with our state of the art adaptive tools and techniques.
-We use this process to ensure veterans are cleared health-wise to participate and enjoy our events.
+Along with these two groups, we work with several other veteran-support agencies to bring in veterans that we can assist with our state of the art adaptive equipment and techniques.
+We use these processes to ensure veterans are cleared health-wise to participate and enjoy our events.

 Why, when, and where was our organization founded?

 We developed our vision for the Black Dagger Military Hunt Cub Inc. (BDMHC Inc.) by seeing our Nation’s military heroes coming home with severe injuries and asking the question, “can I still do the things I loved prior to my injuries.”
 The healing that is found outdoors, whether woods or water, cannot be matched!
 We initially started working with veterans in 2010 and after a few years of funding the effort out of our own pockets, we filed for nonprofit status.
 We received our nonprofit public charity status in 2012.
 BDMHC Inc. is located and operates in Tampa, Florida.